7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 13/exercise 1.md

 ```

-I think the following solution covers the problems with my first solution:
+I think the following attempt covers the problems with my first solution:

 ```erlang
 -module(e1).